CornellPhysicsWiki/cornellphysicswiki.github.io/contributing_guide.md

 ### Make your changes

 Now that you are pretty much all set up, you can start making your changes!
+You can use any code editor you like, such as Visual Studio Code.
 The website pages are written using Markdown.
 Markdown is a simple tool for adding formatting to plain text documents.
 A quick guide to the syntax can be found [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 It is intended to be simple to use and easy to read.

 There’s also some Markdown formatting specific to the software we’re using for this wiki, [Jekyll](https://jekyllrb.com).
 In particular, you might notice a section like this at the top of every page: